Thursday, 5th December 2024

 YOU KNOW WHERE THAT COFFEE’S BEEN?

-Searching for the perfect fecalicious civet coffee.
+Searching for the perfect dung-delicious civet coffee.

-BUON MA THUOT, Vietnam
+BUON MA THUOT, Central Highlands, Vietnam

 Oysters.
 Termites.
 Camembert.
+Snails.
 Snake blood.
 Brains.
 Broccoli.

 On the long list of strange things that people voluntarily ingest, one might add civet coffee.